rvsitebuilder/developer-docs/en/page-type.md

         $slug = CoreSlug::setSlug($newItem, 'product_name');
 ```

-If you want to create the prefix you can call this method `CorePrefix::setPrefix(Model $model , string $prefix)`.
+If you want to create the prefix you can call this method `setPrefix`.

 ```php
     use Rvsitebuilder\Core\Models\CorePrefix;